Mo Martin

-Melissa Linda "Mo" Martin (born October 8, 1982) is an American professional golfer playing on the LPGA Tour.
+Melissa Linda "Mo" Martin (born October 8, 1982) is an American professional golfer who played on the LPGA Tour.
 Her sole win on the tour was a major championship, the Women's British Open in 2014.

 College career

 Martin played college golf all four years at UCLA, walking-on as a freshman.
 She was the Bruins' Most Valuable Player in 2002, earned UCLA academic honors, and was also a three-time Pac-10 Academic Honorable Mention selection.
 She graduated in 2005 with a bachelor's degree in psychology.

 Professional career

 Martin turned professional in 2005, and joined the Futures Tour on January 23, 2006.
 She played in the 2007 U.S. Women's Open and missed the cut.
 Martin was the 2010 recipient of the Futures Tour's Heather Wilbur Spirit Award, presented annually to the player who "best exemplifies dedication, courage, perseverance, love of the game and spirit toward achieving goals as a professional golfer."
 The annual recipient is nominated by her peers on the tour.
 In 2011, with 11 top-10 finishes and 1 victory, she earned full playing privileges on the LPGA Tour for the 2012 season.

 Martin won the Women's British Open in 2014, her first major championship and also her first LPGA Tour title.
 She led after 36 holes, but a 77 (+5) on Saturday dropped her three strokes back.
 An eagle at the final hole on Sunday gave her the victory, one stroke ahead of runners-up Shanshan Feng and Suzann Pettersen.
 It was Martin's first eagle of the 2014 season and the win moved her from 99 to 26 in the women's world rankings.
 Her previous best finish in a major was a tie for 29th at the 2014 Kraft Nabisco Championship.